finos/financial-objects/README.md

 # Governance

-Please expect updates on the Financial Objects governance model soon.
+The Financial Objects project is reviewing its governance, for more information see this GitHub issue: _[Adopt Governance model for the FINOS Financial Objects project](https://github.com/finos/finos-fo/issues/48)_.

 # Contributing